 “We never want to count on the kindness of strangers in order to meet tomorrow’s obligations.
 When forced to choose, I will not trade even a night’s sleep for the chance of extra profits.”

 Don’t go into debt just to pay for the lifestyle you think you want.
 Going into debt even a little can almost guarantee that you will stay there.
 That’s the problem with debt; it comes with fees and interest that is designed to keep you paying for the long haul.
 And spending more than you make is the easiest way to land yourself in debt.
 Already in debt?
 Here are some key ways to help get yourself out.
+If you need more than a little help, there are good debt relief companies that can help you settle or consolidate your debt.
+Start by reading up on National Debt Relief or Freedom Debt Relief, two of the best companies.

 “What we learn from history is that people don’t learn from history.”